top of page

 • As long as the diver is inhaling, air will continue to flow

-• When the diver stops inhaling, diaphragm returns to relaxed position and valve closes
+• When the diver stops inhaling, the diaphragm returns to a relaxed position, and the valve closes

 • Exhaled air exits through one-way valves

-• Damage on a mouthpiece may be a potential stressor and can lead to more serious problems
+• Damage to a mouthpiece may be a potential stressor and can lead to more serious problems

 PILOT VALVES